valentindey/kindle-display/howto.md

     cd kindle-display
     scp -r kindle-display root@<YOUR_KINDLE_IP_HERE>:/mnt/us/extensions

-and on the kindle framework and power deamons are stopped and a new cronjob is started
+and on the kindle framework and power deamons need to be stopped in order to have wifi enabled at all time (obviously we need the internet connection) and avoid the screen being updated.
+To update the screen, we add our own cronjob.
+All this is done in the script `start_display.sh`.

-    mntroot rw  # make the root filesystem writeable to be able to edit the crontab file cd /mnt/root/extensions/kindle-display
+    mntroot rw  # make the root filesystem writeable to be able to edit the crontab file cd /mnt/us/extensions/kindle-display
     ./start_display.sh

-To remove the cronjob, `remove_cronjob.sh` can be used.
+To remove the added cronjob later, `remove_cronjob.sh` can be used.

+I encountered some issues with the cron daemon not running the command after a restart of the kindle but could resolve them with a simple restart of the daemon

+    /etc/init.d/cron restart

 This calls the `display.sh` script which